Sunday Night Productions: History

-In 2013, John Krasinski and Allyson Seeger formed Sunday Night Productions with Krasinski's money from The Office.
+In 2013, John Krasinski and Allyson Seeger formed Sunday Night Productions with Krasinski's earnings from The Office.
 In May 2014, Krasinski and Seeger produced his film The Hollars, which was acquired by Sony Pictures Classics.
 In September 2014, Krasinski would produce both Shawn Wines' law student turned garbage collection comedy, as well as Josh Siegal and Dylan Morgan's workplace/family hybrid through Sunday Night for NBC, but, there have been no further developments for both shows.
 In November 2015, it was announced that Krasinski and Seeger will co-produce Dream Corp, LLC with Stephen Merchant for Adult Swim.
 In September 2016, it was announced that Krasinski and Seeger will co-produce Alex Carter's adaptation of the My Bad Parent book and blog for Fox, but there have been no further developments since.
 In March 2017, it was announced that Krasinski and Seeger will co-produce the film A Quiet Place with Platinum Dunes for Paramount Pictures, with Krasinski also co-writing and directing.

-Projects previously in and currently in development
+Projects previously and currently in development

 In 2013, Krasinski sold a spec script to produce an action-adventure movie he wrote with Oren Uziel for Warner Bros.
-In April 2018, Krasinski and Platinum Dunes will produce the sci-fi thriller Life on Mars, based on a short story by Cecil Castellucci for Paramount.
-In May 2018, Sunday Night will produce Krasinski and Aaron Sorkin’s Chateut Marmont miniseries The Hotel on Sunset, for HBO.
-In July 2018, Sunday Night will co-produce a Marc Rich biopic with Matt Damon in talks to play Rich.
-On March 22, 2019, Sunday Night will produce the film adaptation of Rebecca Alexander’s memoir Not Fade Away for Annapurna Pictures along with David O. Russell, with Emily Blunt in talks to play Alexander.
-In November 2020, Krasinski will produce A Quiet Place: Day One that Jeff Nichols will write.
-In March 2021, Krasinski and Platinum Dunes will produce Natalie Erika James' psychological thriller Apartment 7A, for Paramount Players.
-More recently, the company signed a first look deal with Paramount.
+In April 2018, Krasinski and Platinum Dunes announced the production of the sci-fi thriller Life on Mars, based on a short story by Cecil Castellucci for Paramount.
+In May 2018, Sunday Night announced the production of Krasinski and Aaron Sorkin's Chateut Marmont miniseries The Hotel on Sunset, for HBO.
+In July 2018, Sunday Night announced the co-production of a Marc Rich biopic with Matt Damon in talks to play Rich.
+On March 22, 2019, Sunday Night announced the production of the film adaptation of Rebecca Alexander's memoir Not Fade Away for Annapurna Pictures along with David O. Russell, with Emily Blunt in talks to play Alexander.
+In November 2020, Krasinski announced the production of A Quiet Place: Day One, which Jeff Nichols will be originally attached to write and direct before Michael Sarnoski took over.
+In March 2021, Krasinski and Platinum Dunes announced the production of Natalie Erika James' psychological thriller Apartment 7A, for Paramount Players.
+In May 2021, the company signed a first look deal with Paramount, which was extended further in April 2024.